 To address the question of distribution generalization, we first study properties of the minimax optimization problem \eqref{eq:minimax_problem}.
 In the simplest case, where $\II$ consists only of the trivial intervention, that is, $\P_M = \P_{M(i)}$, we are looking for the best predictor on the observational distribution.
 In that case, the minimax solution is attained at any conditional mean function, $f^*: x\mapsto\E[Y\vert X=x]$ (provided that $f^*\in\mathcal{F}$).
 For larger classes of interventions, however, the conditional mean may become sub-optimal in terms of prediction.
 To see this, it is instructive to decompose the risk under an intervention.
 Since the structural assignment for $Y$ remains unchanged for all interventions that we consider in this work, it holds for all $\fs \in \FF$ and all interventions $i$ on either $A$ or $X$ that

 Here, the middle term does not depend on $i$ since $\xi_Y = h_1(H, \ep_Y)$ remains fixed.
+We call the intervention $i$

-If $i$ is an intervention such that $\xi_Y\indep X$ under $\P_{M(i)}$ (which is the case for interventions we will call confounding-removing), then, because of $\E_{M}[\xi_Y] = 0$, the last term in the above equation vanishes.
+For such an intervention, we have that $\xi_Y\indep X$ under $\P_{M(i)}$, and hence, since $\E_{M}[\xi_Y] = 0$, the last term in the above equation vanishes.
 Therefore, if $\II$ consists only of confounding-removing interventions, the causal function is a solution to the minimax problem \eqref{eq:minimax_problem}.
 The following proposition shows that an even stronger statement holds: The causal function is already a minimax solution if $\II$ contains at least one confounding-removing intervention on~$X$.

-\begin{prop}[confounding-removing interventions on $X$] Let $\II$ be a set of interventions on $X$ or $A$ such that there exists at least one $i\in\II$ that we call confounding-removing, which means that for all $M\in\mathcal{M}$, the variables $X$ and $H$ are independent under $M(i)$.
-Then, the minimal worst-case risk is attained at a confounding-removing intervention, and the causal function $f$ is a minimax solution. \end{prop}

-We now prove that, in a linear setting, the causal function is also a minimax solution if the interventions create unbounded variability in all directions of the covariance matrix of $X$. \begin{prop}[unbounded interventions on $X$ with linear $\mathcal{F}$] Let $\FF$ be the class of all linear functions, and let $\II$ be a set of interventions on $X$ or $A$ s.t.\ $\sup_{i\in \cI} \lambda_{\min}\big(\E_{M(i)}\big[XX^\top\big]\big) =\infty$, where $\lambda_{\min}$ denotes the smallest eigenvalue.
+\begin{prop}[Confounding-removing interventions on $X$] Let $\II$ be a set of interventions on $X$ or $A$ such that there exists at least one $i\in\II$ that is confounding-removing.
+Then, the minimal worst-case risk is attained at a confounding-removing intervention, and the causal function $f$ is a minimax solution. \end{prop} We now prove that, in a linear setting, the causal function is also minimax optimal if the interventions create unbounded variability in all directions of the covariance matrix of $X$. \begin{prop}[Unbounded interventions on $X$ with linear $\mathcal{F}$] Let $\FF$ be the class of all linear functions, and let $\II$ be a set of interventions on $X$ or $A$ s.t.\ $\sup_{i\in \cI} \lambda_{\min}\big(\E_{M(i)}\big[XX^\top\big]\big) =\infty$, where $\lambda_{\min}$ denotes the smallest eigenvalue.
 Then, the causal function $f$ is the unique minimax solution. \end{prop} The unbounded eigenvalue condition above is satisfied if $\II$ is the set of all shift interventions on $X$.
 These interventions, formally defined in Section~\ref{subsec:intallowgen}, appear in linear IV models and recently gained further attention in the causal community \citep{rothenhausler2018anchor, Sani2020}.
 The proposition above considers a linear function class $\mathcal{F}$; in this way, shift interventions are related to linear models.